 - Ashford, Elizabeth, 2000.
 “Utilitarianism, Integrity, and Partiality,” The Journal of Philosophy, XCVII(8): 421–39.

 - Baier, Kurt, 1958.
-The Moral Point of View: A Rational Basis of Ethics, Ithaca: Cornell University Press.
+The Moral Point of View: A Rational Basis of Ethics, Ithaca, NY: Cornell University Press.

 - Bales, R. Eugene, 1971.
 “Act-Utilitarianism: Account of Right-Making Characteristics or Decision-Making Procedure?”
 American Philosophical Quarterly, 8(3): 257–65.